 The information, analysis, and conclusions within these two documents serve as a guide in the development of the priorities for the Capital Improvement Program.

 Superintendent's Recommendation:

-The Superintendent of Schools recommends that the Board of Education accept the presentation of the 2025 Educational Facilities Master Plan and the 2025 Comprehensive Maintenance Plan.
+The Superintendent of Schools recommends that the Board of Education endorse the 2025 Educational Facilities Master Plan and the 2025 Comprehensive Maintenance Plan for submission to the State.